MetalnAlloys/ICS-simulation/README.md

 - gns
   + contains anything needed for gns

+## How to configure VyOS
+After creating a VM from the VyOS image, it will require some configuration to work.
+VyOS looks for a config.boot file to load after it starts.
+The provided file can be put into the path `/opt/vyatta/etc/config/config.boot`.
+However, configuring by hand is better, therefore a config script is provided in the services/vyos directory.
+The script can simply executed on a fresh VyOS install

 ## Setup topology
 The current topology looks like below as of now.